ScarcitytoSurplus

 38 States

-In 38 states, the majority of newclean electricity demand by 2030 can be met by building solar and wind near existing interconnection.
-775 gigawatts can be added through this according to the least-cost power system modeling.
+In 38 states, more than 50% of new clean electricity demand by 2030 can be met by building solar and wind near existing thermal plants.

 Quick Wins Available